 Use the Important Links to the right for more in-depth information on specific topics.

 Types of JobsFederal jobs are listed by thier series number.
 Go to the USAJobs website and search for the following series.
 To better support wildland firefighters, the Bipartisan Infrastructure Law requires the creation of a new wildland firefighter job series to better reflect the unique duties of wildland firefighters.
-The Office of Personnel Management is working to transition many wildland firefighters to the new GS-0456 wildland firefighter series.
+Some firefighters may transition to this new GS-0456 wildland firefighter series.
 Through USAJobs, a saved search can be set-up for e-mail notifications when specific series have jobs opportunities posted.

 - 0301 Administration & Program Staff